 Do you know of an association I can join to get more affordable insurance?

 Springboard doesn’t know any association you can join to get more affordable insurance in Minnesota than what’s available through the individual market.
 If you have access to group insurance through an employer (whether it’s your own, spouse’s, or parent’s) or a school, you should look into that to compare your options.

 What happens if I can’t afford insurance?

 For 2018, it's still possible to be fined for not having "adequate" health insurance.
-If the only health insurance options you have are “unaffordable” (by legal definition) or you’ve suffered a hardship, you may be able to apply for an exemption from the fine for not having health insurance.
+If the only health insurance options you have are “unaffordable” (by legal definition) or you’ve suffered a hardship, you may be able to apply for an exemption from the fine.
 You can view a list of exemptions here.
 If you do not qualify for an exemption, you may have to pay a fine of about $695 per person or 2.5% of your family’s income (whichever is greater).
 We know it’s disappointing to have to pay for something and not get anything in return.
 But, you should know that the fine is an option.
-And, heads-up: Come 2019 insurance, that fine is no longer being enforced.
+And, heads-up:

 Whether you are uninsured or underinsured, there is help to get the care you need.
 To locate a low-cost clinic near you, visit this page and apply for our Artists’ Access to Healthcare (AAH) voucher program which gives artists and their family members vouchers to use, like a gift certificate, towards care.
 Our Emergency Relief Fund can help pay an unpaid medical bill (up to $500) that’s resulted from a medical emergency.